guocheng18/Sequential-Recommendation-Datasets/README.md

 ## Download datasets

 Run the command below to download datasets.
-Note, since some datasets are not directly accessible, you'll be warned then to download them manually and place them somewhere it tells you.
+As some datasets are not directly accessible, you'll be warned  to download them manually and place them somewhere it tells you.

 ```bash
 python -m srdatasets download --dataset=[dataset_name]